 There is a definite need in the market for project managers to help with the successful implementation of product and services in multiple sectors ranging from IT to retail.
 Organisations are finding it increasingly difficult to hire Project Managers who fit their role specification: need a ‘safe pair of hands’, someone who knows their internal systems and someone who can be up and running instantly.
 Therefore, the demand for high performing project managers is increasing but the pool of talent is drying-up.
 Over the next 10 years, the Project Management Institute (PMI) forecasts a US$207.9 billion hit to the GDP of 11 major economies due to the shortage of project management talent.

 This drought means, companies are at great risk of their great project management talent being scooped-up, by other companies, with promises of greener pastures - leaving many with a skills gap that just can’t be filled.
 What can be done to reduce this risk?

 QA are advocates of transforming talent through learning which is why we believe that the solution to the drought is hiring a Project Manager apprentice.

 Why do we believe this?
-Four simple facts:
+Three simple facts:

 1. Grow your own talent